NAC Statement on Fibrinogen Concentrate Use in Acquired Hypofibrinogenemia

 - Cryoprecipitate: 10 units (1 unit/10 kg)

-In neonates and pediatric patients, it is recommended to consult with the product monograph and a specialist with expertise in managing pediatric/neonatal coagulopathy prior to administration of fibrinogen concentrates.
-In published studies (13‐14) of acquired hypofibrinogenemia in neonatal or pediatric populations, fibrinogen concentrate dosing has ranged between 30‐60 mg/kg.
+In neonates and pediatric patients, it is recommended to consult with the product monograph and a specialist with expertise in managing pediatric/neonatal coagulopathy prior to administration of FCs.
+In published studies of acquired hypofibrinogenemia in neonatal or pediatric populations, FC dosing has ranged between 30‐60 mg/kg.14,15 The smallest FC vial size available is 1 gram.
+In patients requiring doses smaller than 1 gram, wastage should not be a barrier to FC use in neonatal and pediatric patients.

 Following administration of a fibrinogen replacement therapy, repeat bloodwork should be completed within 60 minutes to assess the degree of fibrinogen increment.
-The expected increment is approximately 0.5‐1.0 g/L (3,7,14).
+The expected increment is approximately 0.5‐1.0 g/L.3,7,15

 References